telefonicaid/iot-activation/tutorials/RaspberryPi_StarterKit.md

 Sometimes some corporate networks require additional validation.
 In this case it will be necessary to proceed correctly or contact the network administrator.

-:thumbsup:  If you dont want to run out of data please set up the wi-fi connection, before running al these commands!
+:thumbsup:  If you don't want to run out of data please set up the wifi connection, before running all these commands!

 Open a Terminal windows and update the repository with the command
 ```